chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 Each betting round follows the same format.
 The first player to act has the option to check or bet.
 When betting the player adds chips into the pot and action moves to the other player.
 When a player faces a bet, they have the option to fold, call or raise.
 When folding, a player forfeits the hand and all the money in the pot is awarded to the opposing player.
 When calling, a player places enough chips into the pot to match the bet faced and the betting round is concluded.
 When raising, the player must put more chips into the pot than the current bet faced and action moves to the opposing player.
 If the first player checks initially, the second player may check to conclude the betting round or bet.
 In Leduc Hold’em there is a limit of one bet and one raise per round.
 The bets and raises are of a fixed size.
 This size is two chips in the first betting round and four chips in the second.

+#### Example Leduc Poker Hand

 ### Texas Hold'em Poker
+Each hand starts with the dealer player posting the small blind and the non-dealer player posting the big blind.
+The blinds define the stakes of the game (for example, a $1-$2 stakes game has blinds of $1 and $2) and the big blind is generally double the small blind.
+They are called blinds because they are forced bets that must be posted “blindly”.
+The player to the left of the big blind, in this case the dealer player, begins the first betting round by folding, calling, or raising.
+(In some games antes are used instead of or in addition to blinds, which involves each player posting the same ante amount in the pot before the hand.)

 Each hand in Texas Hold’em consists of four betting rounds.
 Betting rounds start with each player receiving two private cards, called the “preflop” betting round, then can continue with the “flop” of three community cards followed by a betting round, the “turn” of one community card followed by a betting round, and a final betting round after the fifth and final community card, called the “river”.
 Community cards are shared and are dealt face up.

 In no limit betting, the minimum bet size is the smaller of the big blind or a bet faced by the player and the maximum bet size is the amount of chips in front of the player.
 In the case of a two-player game, the dealer button pays the small blind and acts first preflop and then last postflop.
 In limit betting, bets are fixed in advance based on the stakes of the game and the blinds.
 For example, with 2-4 blinds, the bets preflop and on the flop are 4 and on the turn and river, they are doubled to 8.
 In limit betting, there is a maximum of four bets and raises per betting round per player, which, in addition to the limited available set of actions, makes limit-based games significantly smaller than their no-limit counterparts.
 On each round, players combine their private cards with the community cards to form the best possible 5-card poker hand, which could include 0, 1, or 2 private cards.

+#### Example Texas Hold'em Poker Hand

 ### Summary of Games